Package Leaflet: Information for the Patient

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use Stelara.
+Talk to your doctor or pharmacist before starting Stelara.
 Your doctor will check how you are before each treatment.
-Make sure to inform your doctor about any illness you suffer from before each treatment.
-Your doctor will also ask if you have recently been near someone who may have tuberculosis.
-Your doctor will examine you and perform a test for tuberculosis detection before using Stelara.
-If your doctor thinks you are at risk of tuberculosis, they may give you medication to treat it.
+Make sure to tell your doctor about any illness you have before each treatment.
+Your doctor will also ask if you have recently been near someone who might have tuberculosis.
+Your doctor will examine you and do a test to detect tuberculosis before you use Stelara.
+If your doctor thinks you are at risk of tuberculosis, you may be given medicines to treat it.

-Stelara may cause severe side effects, including allergic reactions and infections.
-You must pay attention to certain signs of illness while using Stelara.
-See the complete list of these side effects in “Severe side effects” of section 4.
+Stelara may cause serious side effects, including allergic reactions and infections.
+You should be aware of certain signs of illness while using Stelara.
+See the complete list of these side effects in “Serious side effects” in section 4.

 Children and adolescents